 If you make an in-person check deposit into your bank account, you should have immediate proof that funds were posted with your paper deposit slip.
 The same goes for making a payment toward your mortgage, car payment or other types of revolving account.
-Deposits of $200 or less may be available the next business day, with the remainder of the funds clearing on the second business day.
+Financial institutions are required by law to make at least the first $225 of a personal check deposit available by the next business day.
+However, funds from international transfers might take longer to be verified.

 Checking online to view a deposit post and other transactions is a quick way to manage what is being paid and when.
 If your recent deposit doesn’t appear right away online, consider the following:

 - The current balance versus the available balance is calculated differently.